jhelpgg/K3D/K3D/doc/UserInteraction/MouseInteraction.md

 > Note:
 > * Here the Y change is reversed because in 2D coordinates the Y axis positive values goes down and in 3D it goes up.
-> * We changed oly rotation speed in the example.
+> * We changed only rotation speed in the example.
 But it is possible to change the translation speed (`mouseActions.translationStep`)
 >   and Z change speed (`mouseActions.zoomStep`)

 **"Et voilà" :)**